Lab 5: Register File

 What primitive cell is used to drive the global clock? (it begins with ‘B’)

-Exercise #5 - Implementation and Download
+Exercise #5: Implementation and Download

 Download the bitstream to make sure the design is operating as you expect (including the operation of the seven segment display).
 Test the design by loading values in to the register file at different addresses and then going back to make sure the values are still correct.
 Test the ability to clear the register file with the btnd.
-Note that the TAs will carefully test your bitfile to make sure that it operates correctly.
+Note that the TAs will carefully test your bitstream to make sure that it operates correctly.

 Congratulations!
 You have designed your first sequential circuit.

-Final Pass-Off:
+Final Pass-Off

 Answer the final two questions in your laboratory report: